felipeborrerosalazar/felipe-borrero/restFulAPITestAutomation/README.md

      allure generate --clean && allure open
      ```
 ## Approach and Tech Stack
 The approach taken for this project involves creating automated tests for a RESTful API using TestNG and Rest-Assured.
 The tests are organized to cover various scenarios, including creating, retrieving, updating, and deleting users, as well as placing orders.
+Some tests in the order domain use tokens for authentication.
 The tests are written in Java and are executed using Maven.
 Allure is used for generating test reports.

 ## Why This Tech Stack?
 - **Java**: Java is a widely used programming language for test automation.
 It is platform-independent and has a rich set of libraries and frameworks.